 Assignment Description: The class will be divided into six small groups; each group is required to develop a family case background.
 This must be a family case created by the group instead of any real case situation.
-This family case background should include the followings sub-sections: 1) presenting concern; 2) family composition, and socio-cultural and economic information; 3) family relationship and functioning; and 4) family resources.
-This case background should be written in professional language which is fact based with good enough details for inter-professions to understand the case situation.
-Excluding the cover page, the length of this family case background should be approximately 8 to 10 pages double line spacing with good sub-headings.
+This family case background should include the followings sub-sections: 1) presenting concerns; 2) family composition/genogram, and socio-cultural and economic information; 3) family relationships, dynamics, and functioning; and 4) family resources.
+This case background should be written in professional language with good enough details for inter-professions to understand the case situation.
+Excluding the cover page, the length of this family case background should be 5 pages maximum with good sub-headings.

-Assignment 2: Role Play - Interview with a Family (35%) - Due October 30, 2023 on or before 11:30pm
+Assignment 2: Role Play - Interview with a Family (30%) - Due October 30, 2024 on or before 5:00 pm MST.